 School of Music

 E101 Center for the Performing Arts

-The Master of Music degree in Conducting is designed for current teachers of middle, junior and senior high school music ensemble programs, for professional church musicians, and for pre-professionals such as students continuing after completing undergraduate degrees.
-The latter are preparing for entering teaching at the secondary or college level, entering the professional conducting market or students who plan to pursue a DMA or PHD program in conducting.
+The Master of Music degree in Conducting is designed for current teachers of middle, junior and senior high school music ensemble programs, for professional church musicians and for pre-professionals such as students continuing after completing undergraduate degrees.
+The program prepares post-undergraduate students for such paths as high school or college teaching, conducting positions and doctorates in conducting.
 The degree emphasizes development of skills, knowledge and background in the following areas: literature and repertoire; conducting technique; rehearsal technique; score study; choral and/or instrumental performance pedagogy; historical performance practices; interpretation and expression.

 Fully Offered At:

 - Kent Campus

 - Bachelor's degree from an accredited college or university for unconditional admission